insure logo

 The average SR-22 car insurance cost in Vermont is $1,140.

-Vermont’s rate is $125 more expensive than SR-22 insurance in the New Hampshire, the cheapest state.
-However, it’s also $2,901 less than in Michigan, the most expensive state for SR-22 insurance.
+However, it’s also $2,901 less expensive than in Michigan, the most expensive state for SR-22 insurance.

 Cheapest SR-22 insurance companies in Vermont

-Insurance rates typically increase if you have an SR-22, but not all insurance companies charge the same rates for SR-22 holders.
-The companies listed below offer some of the lowest rates in Vermont.
+Having an SR-22 usually raises your insurance rates, but not all companies charge the same rates.
+The companies below offer some of the cheapest rates in Vermont.

 CompanyAverage annual premiumAverage monthly premium